This Day In Music: September 23

 September 23, 1983 ~ Drummer, singer Ryan Seaman, full name Ryan Eric Seaman, born in Oxnard, California, USA ~ Best known as Falling In Reverse drummer.
 Half of I Don't Know How But They Found Me, the other half being Dallon Weekes.
 Has also worked with Icon For Hire, I Am Ghost, the Bigger Lights, the Brobecks, My Favorite Highway, and Aiden

-September 23, 1981 ~ Singer, TV personality Natalie Horler, full name Natalie Christine Horler, born in Bonn, West Germany ~ Co-founding member of Cascada alongside DJ Manian and Yanou, known for songs such as Bad Boy, Miracle, Evacuate The Dancefloor, and perhaps their best-known Everytime We Touch, the latter also reaching the American top 10
+September 23, 1981 ~ Singer, TV personality Natalie Horler, full name Natalie Christine Horler, born in Bonn, West Germany ~ Co-founding member of Cascada alongside DJ Manian and Yanou, known for songs such as Bad Boy, Miracle, Evacuate The Dancefloor, and perhaps their best known Everytime We Touch, the latter also reaching the American top 10

 September 23, 1974 ~ Alternative rock, hard rock singer, guitarist, drummer, bassist Franky Perez, full name Frank Xavier Perez, born in Las Vegas, Nevada, USA ~ Cuban-tinged rock drawing from blues, roots rock, 80s rock and pop.
 Best known as a solo artist, debuting in 2003 with the Poor Man's Son album which spawned the modest hit Something Crazy.
-Has recorded steadily since and is an in-demand collaborator and touring member for the likes of Scars On Broadway, Slash, Dave Kushner, Apocalyptica, and others
+Has recorded steadily since and is an in-demand collaborator and touring member for the likes of Scars On Broadway, Slash, Dave Kushner, and Apocalyptica

 September 23, 1970 ~ Angela Maria Difranco, commonly known as singer, songwriter, activist Ani DiFranco, born in Buffalo, New York, USA ~ Cites Pete Seeger among her mentors.
 Has released over 20 albums, all on her own label.
 Plays folk-rock with influences from punk, gunk, hip-hop and jazz.
 Critically acclaimed.
 Known as a political activist and committed champion of various causes